hamza-dugmag/forcolab-stackoverflow/README.md

 Run `python extract_links_domains.py` and `python stackoverflow_links.py`

-Outputs the 4 files in the same directory where the scripts were run.
+Outputs 4 files in the same directory where the scripts were run.